How you can achieve healthier pipeline management

 4. Lead nurturing.

-In this stage, your team should do the following:
+In this stage, your team should:

 - Create a well researched ‘ideal customer profile’.
 By mapping out your ideal customer profile, you will understand exactly what your customers want and don’t want.
 Look at some of your previously closed deals and think about the similarities between them.
 Doing so will make you better at targeting and capturing future leads.

 - Work with your marketing team to create relevant content.
 Content marketing is one of the best ways to generate new leads for your business.
-Use your customer profile and work with your marketing team create content that targets your ideal customers.
+Use your customer profile and work with your marketing team to create content that targets your ideal customers.

-2. Prospecting.
 Whereas lead generation is quite a broad approach to building a sales pipeline, prospecting is more of a focused approach.
 With prospecting, you are trying to find potential customers who are more likely to close a deal.
 Here is how to do prospecting:

 - Try reaching out.
 Whether you choose to do this over email or through a social channel like LinkedIn, reach out to your prospects.
 Let them know what you can do for them and see how they respond.